mitchellhillman/mitchellhillman/_posts/2022-09-09-webpack-environment-variables.md

 ---
 layout: post
-title: "Environment variables with webpack "
+title: "Environment variables with webpack"
-category: "web-development"
+tags:
+  - "webpack"
 ---

 Webpack supports environment variables at build time using the `DefinePlugin`.
 I used this technique to avoid manually setting environment specific values in my single page application.